laravel/docs/cashier-paddle.md

 <a name="api-keys"></a>
 ### API Keys

 Next, you should configure your Paddle keys in your `.env` file.
-You can retrieve your Paddle API keys from the Paddle control panel.
+You can retrieve your Paddle API keys from the Paddle control panel:

     PADDLE_VENDOR_ID=your-paddle-vendor-id
     PADDLE_VENDOR_AUTH_CODE=your-paddle-vendor-auth-code